 If you didn’t do Psychology at school, you may wonder what exactly is taught on a school psychology course.
 Actually, even if you did, it is likely to have changed by now!
 New and much changed versions of the popular Higher, International Baccalaureate, GCSE and A-Level courses have all recently been launched.

 In terms of the Higher, there is a big focus on research.
-40% if the grade is awarded for an individual research project which is written up in the same format as reports at university.
+33% of the grade is awarded for an individual research project which is written up in the same format as reports at university.
 The exam also tests research methods, although it does so in the context of questions on topic areas, and inferential statistics are optional at this level.
 Mandatory topics include ‘conformity & obedience’, and ‘sleep & dreams’, and learners need to be aware of different theoretical approaches such as the biological and cognitive perspectives.
 Naturally, theories and research evidence are covered, though fewer than at undergraduate level, and there is more of an emphasis on classic studies than recent work.
 Two optional topics can be chosen; prejudice, relationships and memory are popular choices.
-The National 5 follows the same structure, though the level of demand is lower and the option topics are different.
+The National 5 course follows the same structure, though the level of demand is lower and the option topics are different.

-Most college lecturers in Scotland deliver the HNC or HND in Social Sciences (Higher National Certificate/Diploma – equivalent in level to 1st year or 2nd year of a degree respectively), including elements of psychology but also of disciplines such as Politics and Sociology.
+Most college lecturers in Scotland deliver the HNC or HND in Social Sciences (Higher National Certificate/Diploma – equivalent in level to 1st year or 2nd year of a degree respectively), including elements of Psychology but also of disciplines such as Politics and Sociology.
 Some have their own degree programmes, too.

 As a new teacher, it can be hard to get up to speed on the various theories and research covered in school courses.
 A degree is an excellent foundation, but there will be content that you haven’t covered since 1st year, if at all.
 You may also be in the position of having to create a lot of teaching materials initially; I set up a school course from scratch and it was a tough couple of years at the start, but became much easier once things were up and running.
 Which brings me on to…